 - Equity Financing (Series Seed / A / B / etc.): Stock Purchase Agreement, Board Approval, and Stockholder Approval (if applicable).
 You may also upload any other documents related to the financing, such as an Investor Rights Agreement, a Voting Agreement, and a Right of First Refusal/Co-sale Agreement.

 For more details on differentiating between these types of fundraising, please see our in-depth article, How to Upload your Fundraising Documents.

 - You will be asked if you have a lawyer.
 It is optional whether or not you'd like to register your counsel.
-You can continue through the onboarding process without registering a lawyer in Shoobx; however, you will have to register counsel later.
+You can continue through the onboarding process without registering a lawyer; however, you will have to register counsel later.

 - If you do have counsel, you can upload your Counsel Engagement Letter.

 - You can provide any additional Board Consents or Meeting Minutes that were not already requested in the other sections, should you wish to do so.

 - Based on the stage and complexity of your company, a customer support representative may be required to look at your account and make sure everything is in order.
 Remember, you can always refer back to your account homepage to see the progress of your onboarding process.

 Frequently Asked Questions